Chuck Grassley: Estate taxes

+Fundraising

+According to the nonpartisan OpenSecrets, as of 2010 the industries that have been the largest contributors to Grassley during his political career are health professionals ($1 million in contributions), insurance industry ($997,674), lawyers/law firms ($625,543), and pharmaceuticals/health products ($538,680).
+His largest corporate donors have been Blue Cross Blue Shield, Amgen, and Wells Fargo.

 Gun law

 In 2010, Grassley had an "A" rating from the NRA Political Victory Fund (NRA-PVF), rising to "A+" ratings and endorsements in 2016 and 2022.
-According to a source from Splinter News, Grassley received $9,900 from the NRA during his 2016 election.

-Grassley is a staunch believer that gun laws will not prevent gun deaths or gun-related violence without improved mental health care.
+Grassley has argued that gun laws are ineffective without improved mental health care.
 Grassley opposed the Manchin-Toomey gun control amendment, and instead proposed alternative legislation to increase prosecutions of gun violence and increase reporting of mental health data in background checks.

 In 2016, one month after the Orlando nightclub shooting, Grassley proposed legislation to expand state-to-state access to background check data and to make it illegal for government officials to sell criminals guns as part of sting operations.
 Both proposals were rejected by the Senate.
 Additionally, he voted against the Democrats' Feinstein Amendment, which would make it illegal to sell guns to individuals on the terror watchlist and a Republican-sponsored bill that expanded funding for background checks.

-In early 2017, Grassley sponsored legislation that expanded access to firearms by mentally disabled individuals, claiming that the previous ban against mentally ill individuals purchasing guns "mistreats disabled Americans".
-In response to the 2017 Las Vegas shooting, he said it was unlikely that gun laws would change in the wake of the shooting due to Congress being Republican-dominated.
-A day after the Douglas High School shooting in Parkland, Florida, Grassley said the government had not done enough to prevent individuals with a mental illness from obtaining firearms.
+In early 2017, Grassley sponsored legislation repealing an Obama-era rule that reported Social Security recipients with representative payees to the National Instant Criminal Background Check System (NICS) as prohibited from purchasing firearms.
+Grassley and disability rights advocates, including the ACLU, argued the rule unfairly stigmatized people with disabilities without due process.
+After the 2017 Las Vegas shooting, Grassley, as chairman of the Senate Judiciary Committee, said the investigation was "still ongoing" and that he needed "more information before making a decision on a hearing and what it might cover".
+In 2018, the day after the Parkland high school shooting, Grassley said the government had "not done a very good job" ensuring that people with mental health disqualifications were reported to the FBI's background check system.